ICTU/quality-time/README.md

 ## Installation

-The *Quality-time* backend requires Python 3.7 or newer.
+*Quality-time* requires Docker and Docker-compose.

 There's no release yet, so you have to run from sources for the time being.